-Following is an excellent article by hormone doctor Sara Gottfried, who we frequently agree with.
+Following is an excellent article by hormone therapy doctor Sara Gottfried, who we frequently agree with.

 5 ways to treat hormonal headaches naturally

 Whether it’s a debilitating migraine or the dull throbbing from a stressful day, headaches have the ability to zap your energy, ruin your focus and turn your otherwise centered self into a crabby mess.

 As one of the most common – and vague – health conditions, headaches are generally accepted as just part of being human, whether brought on by fatigue, dehydration, stress or lack of sleep.
 Headaches can indeed be caused by all of these things, but for women, there’s often a hormonal imbalance at the root of those menstrual migraines or the constant tension between your eyes.

 Hormones, You Win Again

 Being female, you’re on a hormonal roller-coaster ride most of your life.
 The ups can be thrilling, (like when you get a spike of mood-improving estrogen), but the downs (when it dips the other way) can cause imbalance to the chemicals and systems of the brain, resulting in headache.

 The estrogen/progesterone balance plays a pivotal role in whether you regularly experience hormonal-related headaches.
 Many women are prone to getting headaches just before they start their periods – a time when estrogen levels take a dive.
 And if you’re one of thousands of women who experience menstrual migraines – severely painful headaches that occur usually before or during menstruation – you probably don’t need me to reiterate just how disruptive and excruciating they are.

 What do you normally do when a headache strikes?